 Welcome to instalment number twenty-five of my 2020 ‘Album of the Year Top 30 countdown’.
 The last pick before I enter the final five for the year.
-Getting excited?
-I know that I am.
-I’m also a little worried that I won’t get this countdown complete before Christmas Day as promised.
-My family don’t need any presents, do they?
-It’s all hands to the pump as I enter the final stages.
+Are you getting excited?
+I know that I certainly am, and I know the final five placings.
+For those of you who don’t know, the excitement must be nearing fever pitch…or not!

-Before I dive into the main event, please excuse the usual reminder to anyone new to this series, to check out the links at the bottom of the post to find out who made the cut, from 30 down to 7, as well as my lists from previous years too.
+As always, please excuse the usual reminder to anyone new to this series, to check out the links at the bottom of the post to find out who made the cut, from 30 down to 7, as well as my lists from previous years too – I’d hate for any newcomers to miss out on all the fun!

 Score Of Much Metal: 95%